 Latency and System Impact with Software RAID

-As I have stated earlier, RAID 0 and RAID 10 have, effectively, no system overhead to consider.
-The mirroring operation requires essentially no computational effort and is, for all intents and purposes, immeasurably small.
-Parity RAID does have computational overhead and this results in latency at the storage layer and system resources being consumed.
-Of course, if we are using hardware RAID those resources are dedicated to the RAID array.
+As we noted earlier, RAID 0 and RAID 10 have, effectively, no system overhead to consider.
+Essentially, the mirroring operation requires no computational effort and is immeasurably small for all intents and purposes.
+Parity RAID has computational overhead, resulting in latency at the storage layer and system resources being consumed.
+Of course, those resources are dedicated to the RAID array if we use hardware RAID.
 They have no function but to be consumed in this role.
-If we are using software RAID, however, these are general purpose system resources (primarily CPU) that are consumed for the purposes of the RAID array processing.
-The impact to even a very small system with a large amount of RAID is still very small but it can be measured and should be considered, if only lightly.
+However, if we are using software RAID, these are general purpose system resources (primarily CPU) consumed for the RAID array processing.
+The impact on a very small system with a large amount of RAID is still minimal, but it can be measured and should be considered, if only lightly.
 Latency and system impact are directly related to one another.
 There is no simple way to state latency and system impact for different levels.
 Here's one way we can put it:

 - RAID 0 and RAID 10 have effectively no latency or impact.